eloicasamayor/myshop/README.md

 ### Managing errors in http requests
 - The HTTP package only throws its own errors for GET and POST requests if the server returns an error status code.
 - For PATCH, PUT, DELETE, it doesn't throw error for error responses from server.
-So in theese cases a simple try-catch is not enought, we have to manage the server response and compare the reponse code.
+So in theese cases a simple try-catch is not enought, we have to get the server response and compare the status code.

 ```dart
 final response = await http.patch(